Download page Build a Monitoring Extension Using Java.

-For example, suppose you want to associate a metric with tier AccountService.
-In this case, you would specify the metric path as follows:
+For example to associate a metric with tier AccountService, you would specify the metric path as:

-The metric would then appear under the following tree in the Metric Browser:
+The metric would then appear under the tree in the Metric Browser:

 You can report a custom metric only to the tier that is associated with the Machine Agent.
-If you try to publish metrics to a different tier, the metrics will not be reported.
+If you attempt to publish metrics to a different tier, the metrics are not reported.

-The metric can then be used in health rules as would other types of JMX metrics.
+You can then use the metric in health rules similar to other types of JMX metrics.

-You can test the appearance of your custom metric in the Controller API by posting the metric data to the Machine Agent's REST API.
+To test the appearance of your custom metric in the Controller API. post the metric data to the Machine Agent's REST API.
 Pass the path, name type and values of the metric as URL arguments.
-See Machine Agent HTTP Listener for more information.
+See Machine Agent HTTP Listener.